 Under MAC OSX, you need to install the XCode tools delivered with the operating system or available for free developer.apple.com/xcode.
 Unfortunately, the delivered version of g++ is too old, so you need to install the real thing.
-To do so, download MacPorts from macports.org.
+To do so, download, e.g., MacPorts from macports.org.
 Once you have installed MacPorts you can use it to install additional Linux software.
-First, update the MacPorts installation sudo port selfupdate after that you can install a new version of g++ using for instance sudo port install gcc45 to install version 4.5 of the compiler.
+First, update the MacPorts installation sudo port selfupdate after that you can install a new version of g++ using for instance sudo port install gcc48 to install version 4.8 of the compiler.
 Afterwards, you need to set the search path appropriate to find the macports version of g++, to check if this has been done use g++ -v.

-2.5.2 deal.II
+2.6.2 deal.11